How to get rid of hot pixels on a Canon camera

 Different types of bad pixels

-What are dead, stuck and hot pixels?
+What are dead, cold, stuck and hot pixels?
 Well, a dead pixel is a pixel that doesn’t receive any power.
-It will look darker than the pixels around it.
-Stuck pixels always receive power and will look like a bright pixel.
-Hot pixels are visible at high ISO, long exposures or if the sensor is warm.
+It will be black.
+A cold one will be darker than the pixels around it.
+Stuck pixels always receive power and will look like a bright pixel no matter the shutter speed.
+Hot pixels will increase its strength with exposure.

 Long exposure noise reduction